scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 2. Set "Sampling rate" to *13.68* Å/px to make the mask be at the same sampling rate of our data.

-3. Set "Mask size" to *44* px, because it has to be of the same box size as our subtomograms (44 is the value we introduced as box size ehrn extracting the particles with scipion-em-emantomo).
+3. Set "Mask size" to *44* px, because it has to be of the same box size as our subtomograms (44 is the value we introduced as box size when extracting the particles with scipion-em-emantomo).

 4. Select "Cylinder" from "Mask type".